-Rising, almost vertically from Hydra’s pier, there is a stately mansion housing the world’s oldest continuously operating merchant marine academy.
-Sailing and shipping, after all, is a knowledge business.
+Rising almost vertically from Hydra’s pier, there is a stately mansion housing the world’s oldest continuously operating merchant marine academy.
+Sailing and shipping, after all, is very much a knowledge-based business.

-For millennia Aegean islanders have plied the seas seeking the fortune on the water that was sometimes denied to them on land.
+For millennia, Aegean islanders have plied the seas seeking their fortunes on the water which were sometimes denied to them on land.

 At no time was this truer than during the era when Greeks groaned under foreign rule, that four-century period when the Turks and Venetians controlled Greece.

 The Greeks, too, learned to pilot the politics of the late Ottoman Era with the same deftness as their ships, and from often inauspicious beginnings, great fleets, fortunes, and stories were built.

 Hydra is perhaps the best example of this, although I admit as a Hydriot I may be biased.